neilg63/astro-calc/README.md

 GET /date

-Show data variants including Indian dates from sunrise to sunrise and detailed sun transition infor based on with query string parameters
+Show date and time variants including Indian dates from sunrise to sunrise and detailed sun transition infor based on with query string parameters

-* dt: Date
+* dt: Date (ISO 8601 UTC)
-* loc: lat,lng(,alt) coordinates
+* loc: lat,lng(,alt) coordinates as decimals, e.g. 45.1,13.2 is 45.1 N and 13.2º S, -21.75,-45.21 is 21º S and 45.21º W
 * iso: 0 = julian days, 1 ISO UTC

-Path parameters

-* :dateref: either ISO date string with optional time or julian day

 ### GET /positions